NorthropGrumman/seaside-gradle-plugins/README.md

 * To build, you can run: `./gradlew build`
 * If you want to see which Gradle tasks are available for you to run, execute: `./gradlew tasks [--all]`
 * You can always skip a part of the build process by passing the `-x` option
-    * For example, if you don't want to wait for all of the functional tests to pass: `./gradlew build -xfunctionalTest`
-* NB: if you're using Windows, use `gradlew.bat` instead of `./gradlew`
+    * For example, if you don't want to wait for all of the functional tests to pass: `./gradlew build -xfunctionalTest`.
+If you're using Windows, use `gradlew.bat` instead of `./gradlew`

 # Reference
 [seaside-gradle-plugins wiki](http://10.207.42.137/confluence/display/SEAS/seaside-gradle-plugins+-+Core+Gradle+plugins+for+Seaside+development)